kodadot/subwork/docs/first-time-in-subwork.md

 Are you thirsty?
 ---
-We have refrigerated beverages like Club-Mate, Club-Mate Cola, non-alcoholic beer and other drinks depends on availability for you in fridge in the space.
-On the fridge is self-service terminal, where you can tap it and enter amount, current usual price is flat 2€ to support space and operations.
+We have refrigerated beverages like Club-Mate, Club-Mate Cola, non-alcoholic beer and other drinks depends on availability for you in fridge in the space. **On the fridge is self-service terminal.
+You can press button from right side of it and enter amount tp pay.
+Current usual price is flat 2€ to support space and operations.**

 Rules
 ---
-Respect fair usage policy and [have a read of our rules of space](./rules-for-coworkers.md), if you are great nomad, we've bet you already know them all and well behaved person.
+Respect fair usage policy and [have a read of our rules of space](./rules-for-coworkers.md), if you are great digital nomad, we've bet you already know them all and well behaved person.

 Want to come and no-one is around?